An area of "disturbed weather"

 Another cold front has moved through the Gulf & into the NW Caribbean.

 Surface pressures remain generally low & sea surface temps. are plenty warm over & near the Caribbean.
-I would be surprised if tropical cyclone genesis did not occur in the Caribbean within the next few weeks but still really nothing to hang your hat on as far as the forecast models are concerned.
+I still believe the potential is there for a late season storm but, boy, there's nothing to hang one's hat on for the moment.
 A series of strong surface high pressures will continue to move across the Northeast U.S. into the NW Atlantic.
 This steady dose of higher pressure will potentially induce low pressure far to the south over or near the SW Atlantic &/or Caribbean which could in turn lead to some kind of tropical or subtropical development.
 Again....this is completely a pattern recognition forecast & there are few if any forecast models indicating such -- for right now...at least any development of much consequence.

 Global tropical activity...
-"Haiyan" is intensifying over the W. Pacific & is forecast to hammer the Central Philippines by Thursday…possibly as a Cat.
-5 super typhoon.
+"Haiyan" is intensifying over the W. Pacific & will hammer the Central Philippines by Thursday as a Cat.
+5 super typhoon!